logbyjungle/ReverendTranslated/README.md

 EMAIL=youremail@gmail.com # its required apparently
 ```
 - `docker compose up -d --build` Use Docker Compose instead of normal Docker
-- If you want to add more workers then use this method instead: `COMPOSE_PROFILES=workers docker compose up -d build --scale more-flask=2`, this for example adds 2 more workers
+- If you want to add more workers then use this method instead:
+`COMPOSE_PROFILES=workers docker compose up -d build --scale more-flask=2`
+    *This for example adds 2 more workers*
 - Both the `docker-compose.yml` and `.env` files can be deleted once it finishes building and running the containers
 - Port forward ports **80(http) and 443(https)**, remember to make your **ipv4** address static